hartwigmedical/hmftools/linx/README_VIS.md

 plot_out | Plot output directory
 data_out | Data output directory
 circos |Path to circos binary
-ensembl_data_dir | Ensembl data cache directory as use by Linx ref_genome_version | Defaults to version 37, valid values are 37 or 38
+ensembl_data_dir | Ensembl data cache directory as used by Linx ref_genome_version | Defaults to version 37, valid values are 37 or 38

 ## Other Arguments